The following blog post is a guest blog post written by Shuvrodip Ghosh, the Digital Account Manager at Salespanel.

 Ideally, you will want subscribers to click a link to a landing page on your website, purchase a product, or take some action.
 If you sell directly, learn about the streamlined order process and how it does wonders for email conversion rates.
 The success of your campaign will also depend on what you expect of the click-throughs after they get to the landing page.

 Email marketing is still a powerful marketing tool at 50.
-If you are not planning on using it in 2021, it is never too late to get started.
+It is never too late to get started.
 Lead scoring is simply the newest tool in the arsenal of online marketing companies to harness this power.

 With these considerations in mind, you’ll soon be on your way to crushing your next email campaign.